 Molding is simple enough that you can do it yourself with the aid of a mirror.
 Basically, drop the moldable unit in hot water for a few minutes, remove and let cool just enough to not be uncomfortable to handle, then insert it into your ear and mold it with your fingertips to fit.
 You’ve got a few minutes to work with it before it cools and hardens.
 Now you can pop in either the plastic plug or the percussive filter.

 The really nice thing about the setup is that if you fumble in fitting the moldable unit, just drop it in hot water to re-soften it, and try again.
 The hardened material is washable, but pop out the percussive filters first.

-All day play Comfort is as subjective as pain; sure, we each have our own pain limit, but how do we quantify comfort?
+Comfort is as subjective as pain; sure, we each have our own pain limit, but how do we quantify comfort?
 We can illustrate it in the subjective experience: I find the Decibullz comfortable enough for a full day at the range, and they perform as well pulling targets in the pits where the dominant sounds are bullets snapping overhead and old guy “I been there” conversation, as they do on the firing line.
 Though I haven’t yet tried it, there seems no reason why the Decibullz percussive filters wouldn’t work for some field applications such as duck hunting, varminting or dove shooting, as well.
 They allow directional hearing at pretty much normal levels, and because air circulates through them to the ear canal, they maintain their comfort level for extended periods.
 Also, of course, they don’t interfere with mounting the buttstock of a rifle or shotgun.

 If you’ve been casting about in search of the perfect reactive hearing protection device, it’s tough to beat something with the comfort of custom fitting, works as well with long guns as with handguns, and is uncomplicated by failure-prone electronics.
 If that sounds good, then check out Decibullz.